SunlayGGX/Storm/README.md

 - **logPhysics (boolean, facultative)** : If we should print the physics messages.
 Warning : there is a lot !
 Default is "false" but enable it only if it is necessary.

+#### Debug (facultative)
+- **displayVectoredException (string, facultative)**: Specify how we should hook vectored exception happenning (could catch SE exception as well and non std exception catched at the end (the ...) and provide better information like the stack trace where the issue happened).
+Accepted values (non case sensitive) are "None", "FatalOnly" and "All".
+Default is FatalOnly.
+  + **"None"**: We won't hook any vectored exception handler.
+This is better performance wise, but you'll risk not knowing what happenend if you have silent or hard to track crashes.
+  + **"FatalOnly"**: Display fatal errors information such as what is the fatal code and the stack trace.
+Note that fatal doesn't mean unhandled exception or "..." exceptions, but more like hardware or OS related killer exceptions that we cannot/shouldn't/mustn't recover from.
+  + **"All"**: This is the verbose setting.
+Enable it only if you want to troubleshoot "..." issues (along with a lot of other irrelevant ones)

 #### Graphics (facultative)
 - **screenWidth (unsigned integer, facultative)** : Set the expected windows width at startup.
 Note that it could be something else near this value...
 Default is 1200.
 - **screenHeight (unsigned integer, facultative)** : Set the expected windows height at startup.
 Note that it could be something else near this value...
 Default is 800.